castleXM/xm-labs-logz.io-elk/README.md

 * xMatters account

 # Files
-* [Logz-io_IB.js](Logz-io_IB.js) - The Integration Builder JS to setup the inbound integration into xM, should you need it standalone to the Workflow.
 * [LogzioElkAlert.zip](LogzioElkAlert.zip) - The workflow
-* [CURL.txt](CURL.txt) - A simple CURL command that'll allow you to force a log file (below) into Logz.io to mimmick a log file being read by Logz.io off a real server (You'll need to amend with the filepath of the SQL file AND your Logz.io Token Key)
-* [mysqllogfile.sql](mysqllogfile.sql) - an example MySQL log file that you can upload into Logz.io using the above CURL script
 * [media/Logz-io.mp4](Logz-io.mp4) - Video example of the integration in action

 # Installation